 It is expected that the Behavioral Health Service Agency/Agencies have regular contact with the Participant to assist with establishing and retaining housing and to assist with goal and crisis planning.
-It is also expected that the Behavioral Health Service Agency/Agencies maintain regular contact with tenant advocacy services and provides client-selected behavioral health
+It is also expected that the Behavioral Health Service Agency/Agencies maintain

 The Behavioral Health Service Agency/Agencies may be a tribal nation, county department, or a contracted provider.
-The Behavioral Health Service Agency/Agencies will be a participating member of the LMH Entity, and the roles and responsibilities of this Agency/Agencies need to be in the Cooperative Agreement.
+The Behavioral Health Service Agency/Agencies will be a participating member of the LMH Entity, and the roles and responsibilities of this Behavioral Health Service Agency/Agencies need to be in the Cooperative Agreement.